 A beautiful 20th Anniversary Gift Edition of this much-loved classic picture book about being yourself and finding your own tune.Gerald the giraffe longs to go to the great Jungle Dance, but how can he join in when he doesn't know how to tango or two-step?
 Everyone knows that giraffes can't dance ... or can they?
 Giraffes Can't Dance has been a family favourite for 20 years.
 A funny, touching and triumphant story, it has sold over 4 million copies worldwide.
 Now in a beautiful limited-edition hardback, complete with a foiled slipcase, this is the perfect present for every family.A highly collectable edition for fans old and new."All toddlers should grow up reading this" - Daily Mail"A modern classic" - Baby and Me"A joyful read about an outsider who finds acceptance on his own terms ... there's also a simple moral about tolerance and daring to be different" - Junior"A fantastically funny and wonderfully colourful romp" - Daily Telegraph

 By Georgia Amson-Bradshaw

-What are the problems and challenges we face around the world when it comes to farming and growing crops?
-How can we farm without habitat destruction and damage to food chains?
+What are the problems and challenges we face around the world when it comes to the cities we live in?
+How can we create enough living spaces and transport networks without contributing to climate change and habitat destruction?
 Interactive 'Solve It!' design challenges give readers the information they need to develop sustainable solutions to the problems discussed, and step-by-step 'Test It!' activities encourage them to explore putting principles into practice.

-The Food We Eat
+The Houses We Build

 By Georgia Amson-Bradshaw